IBM/gguf/resources/ollama/granite3.2/README.md

 To enable "thinking" for this model, follow the tooling-specific instructions below.

+Please note that the `8b` model and its quantizations support thinking, but the `2b` versions do not.

 ##### Ollama Python Library

 From the Python chat client, which is part of the Ollama Python Library (i.e., https://github.com/ollama/ollama-python), use the `think` keyword argument with value `True`: